Shanu-web/Shanu-web/README.md

 - 👋 Hi, I’m Shanu Choudhary
-- 👀 I’m interested in coding not cuz I love but for my surival to die peacefully at the end
+- 👀 I’m interested in coding not cuz I love, but for my surival to die peacefully one day
 - 🌱 I’m currently learning AI and ML
 - 💞️ I’m looking to collaborate on any AI and ML modules
 - 📫 you can reach me on chshanu@gmail.com